-As it always happen, once a story caught fire, a few risk aversive or investigating minds starts to dig deeper and uncover an inconvenient truth — the terms of this service authorise Microsoft to use user photos more than just age-guessing.
+As it always happens, once a story caught fire, a few risk aversive or investigating minds start to dig deeper and uncover an inconvenient truth — the terms of this service authorise Microsoft to use user photos more than just age-guessing.
 Exactly what are the future uses are unknown!

 Working in cloud computing and outsourcing for the last 5 years, it is not unusual to see such user terms and conditions.
 Most of them are crafted in a way that almost all risks are excluded from the service provider liability.
 The legal counsels are paid to read all reported and unreported court cases and protect company like Microsoft in this case.

 The basic assumptions of data privacy protection is in question here and this case offered a chance to review it.